Greensleeves

 chapbook in 2020.
 Calandro’s artwork has appeared in juried exhibits and in Mayday,

-Nunum, Bracken, Zoetic Press, Mud Season Review, Stoneboat
+Nunum, Bracken, Zoetic Press, Mud Season Review, Stoneboat, and other journals.

 Shanti Arts published three children's books that she wrote and illustrated.
 She has